LinuxForHealth/nlp-insights/docs/developer/CI.md

 - values.yaml
 - chart.yaml

 The helm charts are then packaged into a *.tgz file and stored in the docs/charts directory.
-This will them to be access from github.io after the branch is merged into main.
-Once packed, a repo index is performed on docs/charts to create an index.yaml for all charts that exist in the directory.
+This makes them accessible from github.io after the branch is merged into main.
+Once packaged, a repo index is performed on docs/charts to create an index.yaml for all charts that exist in the directory.

 The version in gradle.properties is updated to the release version.
 This version is used when building the docker image.